RoboHub Robot Catalog

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a full catalog record for one robot by slug, listing specific fields (description, specs, SDKs, use cases, pricing, links).
-This distinguishes it from sibling tools like search_robots (list) and compare_robots (comparison).
+The description clearly states it retrieves a full catalog record for one robot by slug, listing specific details (description, specs, SDKs, use cases, pricing, links).
+It distinguishes from siblings like search_robots (list) and compare_robots (comparison).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.